sta-szek/pojo-tester/src/book/comparison/README.md

 #### OpenPojo
-We actually cannot test all classes using openpojo, beacuse this library requires special `hashCode`, `equals` and `toString` method implementation.
+We actually cannot test all classes using openpojo, because this library requires special `hashCode`, `equals` and `toString` method implementation.
 So instead we will test just one `pojo` class.
 First of all, we need to modify our `pojo` class by adding special annotation `@BusinessKey` to each field we want to be tested.
-Overmore we have to delegate `hashCode`, `equals` and `toString` method to `BusinessIdentity`.
+Furthermore we have to delegate `hashCode`, `equals` and `toString` method to `BusinessIdentity`.

 Our modified `pojo` class looks like this:
 ```java